Dillington House: Present use

-Dillington House offered a range of day courses and residential short courses, in addition to a programme of public lectures.
+Dillington House has offered a range of adult education day courses and residential short courses, in addition to a programme of public lectures.
 As well as being a hotel, it has also been used as a venue for conferences and meetings, weddings and other private events, with the residential accommodation set in historic parkland and gardens.
+In 2017 the house and gardens were used as the location for a short documentary film, highlighting the national decrease in the numbers of Pembroke Welsh Corgis.

-In 2017 the House and Gardens were used as the location for a short documentary film, highlighting the national decrease in the numbers of Pembroke Welsh Corgis.
-The venue had been struggling to make ends meet for more than a decade and was predicted to lose more than £500,000 over the 2022/2023 financial year.
+The venue struggled to be economically viable for more than a decade and was predicted to lose more than £500,000 over the 2022/23 financial year.
 In September 2022 Somerset Council decided to end its operations at Dillington House, in a bid to prevent further losses for taxpayers.
 The venue, which had more than 30 staff, confirmed that it would close its doors in September 2023.
+An auction in 2023 raised in excess of £100,000, with more than 900 people bidding for the property’s assets.